ACER has established a new, costly law for companies.

 It is noteworthy PPATs' definition is met not only by entities disposing a some sort of institutional set-up, such as electricity and gas exchanges (regulated markets, MTFs and OTFs including), but also simple intermediaries - brokers, traders etc.

-I must admit, I didn't place much emphasis on the whole issue, which is touched upon in only one article of REMIT (Article 15).
+I must admit, initially I didn't place much emphasis on the whole issue, which is touched upon in only one article of REMIT (Article 15).

 The said provision requires that any person professionally arranging transactions in wholesale energy products who reasonably suspects that a transaction might breach prohibitions of market abuse (insider trading or market manipulation) notify the national regulatory authority without further delay.